-The Division of Transfusion Medicine at the Mayo Clinic in Minnesota supports solid organ and hematopoietic stem cell transplant programs; a Level I trauma center; high-risk neonatal and obstetrical programs; and large and diverse medical and surgical practices.
-We have a large intraoperative autotransfusion service and one of the busiest therapeutic apheresis services in North America.
+The Division of Transfusion Medicine supports solid organ and hematopoietic stem cell transplant programs; an active cellular therapy and regenerative medicine program; a Level I Trauma Center; high-risk neonatal and obstetrical programs; and large and diverse medical and surgical practices.
+It has a large intraoperative autotransfusion service and one of the busiest therapeutic apheresis services in North America.

 - Donor recruitment, collection and counseling

 - Red cell and platelet compatibility testing

 - Advanced red cell serology in an AABB Accredited Immunohematology Reference Laboratory